 If any interest payment date is not a business day, payment of interest is made on the next day that is a business day and no interest accrues as a result of such delayed payment on amounts payable from and after such interest payment date to the next succeeding business day.
 For the purposes of the notes, "business day" means any day that is not a Saturday or Sunday and that is not a day on which banking institutions are authorized or obligated by law or executive order to close in the City of New York or London and on which the Trans-European Automated Real-time Gross Settlement Express Transfer system, or any successor thereto, operates.
-Interest on the notes is computed on the basis of the actual number of days in the period for which interest is being calculated and the actual number of days from and including the last date on which interest was paid on the notes (or from (i) September 22, 2014, if no interest has been paid on the 1.875% 2026 notes, (ii) March 9, 2015, if no interest has been paid on the 2027 notes or 2035 notes, (iii) September 2, 2016, if no interest has been paid on the 1.100% 2036 notes, (iv)

-March 9, 2017, if no interest has been paid on the 2024 notes, (v) March 8, 2019, if no interest has been paid on the 0.750% 2026 notes and 2031 notes, (vi) September 18, 2020, if no interest has been paid on the KO29A 2029 notes, 0.375% 2033 notes and 2040 notes, (vii) March 9, 2021, if no interest has been paid on the KO29B 2029 notes, 0.500% 2033 notes and 2041 notes, (viii) May 6, 2021, if no interest has been paid on the 2030 notes and 2053 notes, (ix) May 14, 2024, if no interest has been paid on the 2032 notes and 2044 notes or (x) August 15, 2024 if no interest has been paid on the 2037 notes and 2053 notes), to but excluding the next scheduled interest payment date.
+Interest on the notes is computed on the basis of the actual number of days in the period for which interest is being calculated and the actual number of days from and including the last date on which interest was paid on the notes (or from (i) September 22, 2014, if no interest has been paid on the 1.875% 2026 notes, (ii) March 9, 2015, if no interest has been paid on the 2027 notes or 2035 notes, (iii) September 2, 2016, if no interest has been paid on the 1.100% 2036 notes, (iv) March 9, 2017, if no interest has been paid on the 2024 notes, (v) March 8, 2019, if no interest has been paid on the 0.750% 2026 notes, (iv) March 9, 2021, if no interest has been paid on the KO29B 2029 notes, 0.500% 2033 notes and 2041 notes, (vii) May 6, 2021, if no interest has been paid on the 2037 notes and 2053 notes), to but excluding the next scheduled interest payment date.
 This payment convention is referred to as ACTUAL/ACTUAL (ICMA) as defined in the rulebook of the International Capital Market Association.